Game Theoretic Analysis of Production-Management Effort Distribution in Organizational Networks: Abstract

-In any organization, a primary goal of the designer is to maximize the net productive output.
-Every organization has a network (either hierarchical or other) that is used to divide the tasks.
-It is observed that the individuals in these networks trade off between their productive and managing efforts to do these tasks and the trade-off is caused by their positions and share of rewards in the network.
-Efforts of the agents here are substitutable, e.g., the increase in the productive effort by an individual in effect reduces the same of some other individual in the network, who now puts their efforts into management.
-The management effort of an agent improves the productivity of certain other agents in the network.
-In this paper, we provide a detailed analysis of the Nash equilibrium efforts of the individuals connected over a network and a design recipe of the reward sharing scheme that maximizes the net productive output.
-Our results show that under the strategic behavior of the agents, it may not always be possible to achieve the optimal output and we provide bounds on the achievability in such scenarios. \if 0 In social or organizational networks, it is often observed that different individuals put different levels of production effort depending on their position in the network.
+In this paper, we carry out a detailed game-theoretic analysis of individual's equilibrium split of efforts into multiple components when connected over a network.
+We provide a design recipe of the reward sharing scheme that maximizes the net productive output.
+Our results show that under the strategic behavior of the agents, it may not always be possible to achieve the optimal output using an idea from game theory called the {\em price of anarchy}. \if 0 In social or organizational networks, it is often observed that different individuals put different levels of production effort depending on their position in the network.
 One possible reason is reward sharing, which incentivizes particular agents to spend effort in sharing information with others and increasing their productivity.
 We model the effort level in a network as a strategic decision made by an agent on how much effort to expend on the complementary tasks of information sharing and production.
 We conduct a game-theoretic analysis of incentive and information sharing in both hierarchical and general influencer-influencee networks.
 Our particular interest is in understanding how different reward structures in a network influence this decision.
 We establish the existence of a unique pure-strategy Nash equilibrium in regard to the choice made by each agent, and study the effect of the quality and cost of communication, and the reward sharing on the effort levels at this equilibrium.
 Our results show that a larger reward share from an influencee incentivizes the influencer to spend more effort, in equilibrium, on communication, capturing a free-riding behavior of well placed agents.
 We also address the reverse question of designing an optimal reward sharing scheme that achieves the effort profile which maximizes the system output.
 In this direction, for a number of stylized networks, we study the Price of Anarchy for this output, and the interplay between information and incentive sharing on mitigating the loss in output due to agent self-interest. \fi